How do you perceive the world?

 What are the usual images of your world and where do you usually source them?

-Social interaction and different cultural experiences sometimes make people aware that there are many different perceptions, attitudes and expressions of daily life, ambitions, the arts, religion and political ideologies.
 No two people are quite the same, even if they are twins.
 Yet some minds are more open than others to that point of view.

 How have your images of the world changed through an understanding of genealogy?